nespinosadice22/Espinosa_Dice_Fall_24_IW/README.md

 # Espinosa_Dice_Fall_24_IW

 This repository contains all of the code and data for my Fall '24 IW project, Predicting Future Drug Trafficking Hotspots in Colombia.
-It is divided into three folders:

 1) Data: contains final data used, in addition to preprocessing code.